Confidence regions for a persistence diagram of a single image with one or more loops: Topological data analysis and persistence diagrams

-The evolution of the homology groups of $\mathcal{M}$ over the course of the filtration is graphically represented on a persistence diagram $\mathcal{P}(\mathcal{M})$.
-Figure~\ref{fig:PDs} shows an example of a persistence diagram of the data (Figure~\ref{subfig:Observered}) compared to the persistence diagram of the underlying pattern (Figure~\ref{subfig:Pattern}) from which the data were generated.
-Features of each dimension, such as connected components and loops are represented in the diagram by displaying the death and birth times as (x,y) coordinates.
-Each homology group, is represented by a shape and color: connected components are black dots and loops are red triangles.
-The number of red triangles in each diagram is the number of loops detected in the upper-level set filtration for an image.
-The more persistent loops are farther from the diagonal line $y=x$.
+Figure~\ref{fig:PDs} displays example persistence diagrams where Figure~\ref{subfig:PDpattern} is the persistence diagram of the underlying pattern from Figure~\ref{subfig:Pattern} and Figure~\ref{subfig:PDobservered} is the persistence diagram of the image from Figure~\ref{subfig:Observered}.
+Features of each dimension, such as connected components and loops are represented in the diagram by displaying the death and birth times as $(d,b)$ coordinates.
+Each homology group is represented by a shape and color: connected components are black dots and loops are red triangles.
+The number of red triangles in each diagram is the number of $H_1$ features (loops) detected in the upper-level set filtration for an image.
+The more persistent loops are farther from the diagonal line $b=d$.

-In the persistence diagram for the data (Figure~\ref{subfig:PDobservered}), the birth time of the most persistent loop is $3778$ and the death time is $2512$, both of these are estimates of the birth and death time of the corresponding loop in the underlying pattern.
+In the persistence diagram for the data (Figure~\ref{subfig:PDobservered}), the death time of the most persistent loop is $2512$ and the birth time is $3778$, both of these are estimates of the death and birth time of the corresponding loop in the underlying pattern.
 All the other loops which are closer to the diagonal are small loops which are just due to noise.
-In the persistence diagram of the underlying pattern (Figure~\ref{subfig:PDpattern}) there is only one loop detected with a birth time of $4000$ and a death time of $3000$.
+In the persistence diagram of the underlying pattern (Figure~\ref{subfig:PDpattern}) there is only one loop detected (true loop) with a birth time of $4000$ and a death time of $3000$.

-In the context of our application, a persistence diagram may be viewed as an estimate of the underlying pattern of $\mathcal{M}$, where a different realization of the image for the same data-generating process generally results in a different persistence diagram.
-The number of loops, and their corresponding birth and death times, can be an estimate of the pattern of the ring structure.
-In the next section, we outline a method to get uncertainty estimates for the birth and death times of the loops found in the data which allows for inference on the true persistence diagram Figure~\ref{subfig:PDpattern} from the observed persistence diagram Figure~\ref{subfig:PDobservered}.
+In the context of our cell biology application, a persistence diagram may be viewed as an estimate of the underlying pattern of $\mathcal{M}$, where a different realization of the image for the same data-generating process generally results in a different persistence diagram.
+The number of loops, and their corresponding death and birth times, can be viewed as an estimate of the pattern of the ring structure.
+In the next section, we outline the proposed method for obtaining uncertainty estimates for the death and birth times of the loops found in the data which allows for inference on the true persistence diagram (e.g., Figure~\ref{subfig:PDpattern}) from the observed persistence diagram (e.g., Figure~\ref{subfig:PDobservered}).

-\section{Confidence Regions for Persistence Diagram}
+\section{Confidence regions for persistence diagram}